myungjinlee/GLYCO/README.md

        &nbsp; &nbsp; &nbsp; -frame_gap&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp; &nbsp; &nbsp; number of frames to bundle<br />
    &nbsp;&nbsp;&nbsp;------------------------------------------------------------------<br />

    - 3.1.
-A single frame (pdb): If you have a single pdb file, you should follow below.<br />
+A single frame (PDB): If you have a single PDB file, you should follow below.<br />
      - 3.1.1.
-Glycan atoms of each residue:<br />
+Glycan atoms of each residue -  module: "res":<br />

        - Count number of glycan atoms for each surface residue on your protein<br />
        ```